gramcha/realtime-statistic/README.md

     - total number of storage lot - > N = 60
     - convert the timestamp from ms to secs ->  TimestampSecs = TimestampMs / 1000
     - storageLotId = TimestampSecs % N

 #### Advantages of this approch are
         - It provides constant time and space complexity.
         - GET /statistics will be fast compared to the approach one.
-It is just going to aggregate 60 lots of statistic result.
+        - It is just going to aggregate 60 lot buffers and generates statistic result.
         - It is thread safe since we are using AtomicReferenceArray to maintain the lot buffer references.